 Your custom map must be in SVG format and must meet Klipfolio-specific requirements.

 Use a web-browser supported by Klipfolio.
 For more information on supported web-browsers, see Browser compatibility.
-If you are using Internet Explorer as your web-browser, you must use version 9 or higher.

 What you'll need

 - Drawing tool, like Adobe Illustrator, that can output SVG files.